wely/DevCamp/HOL/dotnet/11-IoT/README.md

     ![image](./media/arduino-connect%20to%20wifi-upload%20completed.png)

 1. Now we will add an HTTP request to our Arduino code.
-The new code will also add the method `sendRequest()` which, with the URL in requestIncidentsCountUri, will fetch the current incident count.
+The new code will also add the method `sendRequest()` which, with the URL in `requestIncidentsCountUri`, will fetch the current incident count.
 Use the code below to replace or adapt the existing code.

     ```cpp
     #include <ESP8266WiFi.h>